coreypnorris/amazing_spider_man_dashboard/README.md

 * http://marvel-comics-dashboard.herokuapp.com/this_weeks_comics cycles through all the comics that are on sale this week at a rate of one comic every 5 seconds.

-* http://marvel-comics-dashboard.herokuapp.com/amazing_spider_man cycles through every issue of Amazing Spider-Man at a rate of one comic every 20 seconds.
+* http://marvel-comics-dashboard.herokuapp.com/amazing_spider_man cycles through the first 100 issues of Amazing Spider-Man at a rate of one comic every 20 seconds.

 ####Instructions